hberndl70/edx-gen/markdown_structure.md

 ## Folder Settings

 Folder settings are specified at the top of all markdown files in the same way.
 These files containing the settings specify the configuration for the folder.
-So, for example, the .md file in the 'course' folder `_course.md` specifies the settings for the `course` part.
+So, for example, the .md file in the `course` folder `_course.md` specifies the settings for the `course` part.

 Here is a snippet of an example of some settings for the folder `course` in the file `_course.md`.